nightwatchjs/nightwatch-docs/guide/browser-drivers-setup/edgedriver.md

 and then run the tests using the following command:

-<pre><code class="language-bash">$ npx nightwatch path/to/tests --env selenium.edge</code></pre>
+<pre><code class="language-bash">npx nightwatch --env selenium.edge</code></pre>

 **Note:** The above code-block assumes that you are using `@nightwatch/selenium-server` package with Selenium 4.
 If you are using selenium-server standalone jar file instead, set the `server_path` property of `selenium` to point to the location of the jar file.
 And if you are using Selenium 3, remove the `command` property from `selenium`.

-#### Standalone Usage
+#### Running EdgeDriver Standalone

 If you're only running your tests against Edge, running the Microsoft Edge WebDriver standalone can be slightly faster.
 Also there is no dependency on Java.

-This requires a bit of configuration and you will need to start/stop the Microsoft Edge WebDriver:<br><br>
+This requires a bit of configuration and you will need to start/stop the EdgeDriver:<br><br>

 ##### 1) Configure Nightwatch as below: